-An effective response to bullying relies on a close partnership between play and leisure staff and other services.
+An effective response to bullying relies on a close partnership between staff in youth groups and other services.

-- Develop contacts with local partner agencies and the Community Safety manager, as well as your local authority anti-bullying lead. - Collaborate with local transport providers to ensure that young people travel to and from the activity safely.
+- Ensure a close partnership with the schools and Colleges the young people attend. - Develop contacts with local partner agencies and the Community Safety manager, as well as your local authority anti-bullying lead. - Collaborate with local transport providers to ensure that young people travel to and from the service safely service safely. - Link up with the local Safer Schools Partnership.